Telicent-io/ndt-demo-write-api/README.md

     }

 The assessedItem and assessor are the URIs we've already produced for the state and the person.
 The inPeriod property is the date of the assessment in ISO8601 format.
 If you don't provide the inPeriod property, the API will just use today's date.

+An Insomnia (https://insomnia.rest/) test suite is also provided as a JSON config file - `ndt-write-insomnia.json`